 It was a remarkable three days that flew by and I learned so much.
 I learned I can make a difference, that our voices matter, and that all of us should #Fight4FinAid.
 I would recommend that if you have ever even had a tiny thought to sign up for MASFAP’s Leadership Development Program that you should do it!
 And you should leap at the chance.
 You will find your voice and place in the fight for your students.

-Kayla Klein is the 2018 Early Awareness Chair
+Kayla Klein is MASFAP’s Early Awareness Committee Chair

 Your MASFAP Board is hard at work today discussing conference and membership fees as well as other important business.

 It’s MASFAP Election Time!
 The Nominations and Elections Committee is excited to announce an excellent slate of candidates who have agreed to run for an office!
 The slate of candidates along with candidacy statements will be sent out soon to the MASFAP listserv, and voting will start on Monday, May 14.
 Here is a sneak peek of the candidates running for each position: